 You won’t find a single product that treats all concerns.
 Using too many treatment products together at one time maybe too much for your skin and may cause irritation.
-Remember to introduce products slowly – don’t just introduce all the products from one range all in one go.
+Remember to introduce products slowly - don’t introduce all the products in one go.

 Most people start with buying a cleanser and a moisturiser, but I tend to get the important and key products first.
-When buying a cleanser and moisturiser make sure it is formulated for your particular skin type (oil free, dry, etc.)
+When buying a cleanser and moisturiser make sure it's formulated for your particular skin type (oil free, dry, etc.)

 The most important tip is select products in your price range.
-There is no point using products for a couple of months then using something cheaper next time.
+There's no point using products for a couple of months then using something cheaper next time.

-Always buy from someone that is trained in skincare and preferably someone that is not biased about one particular brand.
+Always buy from someone that is trained in skincare and preferably someone that isn't biased about one particular brand.

 Go for cosmeceutical products rather than high street products as over-the-counter products do not contain the same high level of active ingredients as professional skincare ranges.

-And lastly be realistic – have realistic expectations that you won’t look 10 years years with a cream – or that you cannot get results of a facelift from a cream!
+And lastly be realistic - have realistic expectations that you won’t look 10 years younger with a cream - or that you can't get results of a facelift from a cream!